XANi/uberstatus/README.md

     - name: volume
       plugin: i3blocks
       config:
-        command: /usr/share/i3blocks/volume
+        command: /path/to/i3blocks/volume
 ```

 ## Weather

+Displays temperature, left click for more detailed weather data

-first, get you token [here](https://openweathermap.org/), then get city name or id and set it in location
+To set it up first, get you token [here](https://openweathermap.org/), then get city name or id and set it in location

 Example: